andrews1022/react-typescript-project-setup/gatsby/builder-io-starter-updated-packages.md

   export default useMenu;
   ```

-- update project to use env variables
+- update project to use env variables:

   - create .env file at root level